arunim1/sophos-desktop/CONTRIBUTING.md

-# Contributing to SophosScreenshot
+# Contributing to SophosDesktop

-Thank you for your interest in contributing to SophosScreenshot!
+Thank you for your interest in contributing to SophosDesktop!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct